-Hand sanitiser will be available in the entrance lobby, at reception and in the restaurant.
+Hand sanitiser will be available at reception and in the restaurant.

 Regular hand washing remains a sensible precaution for Covid control – please remember that hand sanitiser is only a substitute when proper hand washing with soap and water isn’t an option.

 Our teams will be washing their hands regularly throughout their shifts.

 Likewise, we encourage you to wash their hands regularly throughout your stay, especially when you return to the hotel from a day or evening out.

 We do not expect guests to wear masks or gloves while in the hotel, although we understand that some people may feel more comfortable doing so and you are most welcome to do what works for you.

 We would however strongly encourage you to bring a re-usable face mask with you for your trip since these are currently required when using public transport or taxis and may be required by some venues you visit.

 The wellbeing of our team is a top priority and we will be carrying out a routine daily health check on all team members.
 No team member with any symptoms of Covid will be allowed to work.

 We do need to ensure our guests are not a risk to others before coming to the hotel.
 We will email you 48 hours prior to arrival and ask you to complete a simple ‘health check’, to confirm you are not suffering from Covid symptoms.